-Step #2: The 5S Methodology: Broken Down
+Step 2: The 5S Methodology: Broken Down

 What Does 5S Stand For?

-The label ‘5S’ refers to a set of five terms borrowed from Japanese, all beginning with the letter ‘s’ when transliterated.
-The equivalent terms in English also begin with an ‘s’.
-In essence, these 5 terms represent the five steps toward operational and process excellence, and are elaborated as follows:
+The name 5S refers to a set of five terms borrowed from Japanese, all beginning with the letter S when transliterated.
+The equivalent terms in English also begin with an S. In essence, these five terms represent the five steps toward operational and process excellence:

-- Sort:Separate tools required, materials, and instructions from those that are not needed.
-Remove everything that is not necessary from the work-area.
+Sort:Separate required tools, materials, and instructions from those that are not needed.
+Remove everything that is not necessary from the work area.

 Store:Sort and organize all tools, equipment, files, data, material, and resources for quick, easy location, and use.
 Label all storage locations, tools, and equipment.

 Shine:Set new standards for cleanliness.
 Clean and remove all trash, grease, and dirt.
 Everything must be clean, tidy, and neatly put in its appropriate place.
-Cleanliness provides a safe work-area and makes potential problems noticeable, e.g. equipment leaks, loose parts, missing guards, loose paperwork, materials.
+Cleanliness provides a safe workplace—and makes potential problems noticeable, e.g., equipment leaks, loose parts, missing guards, loose paperwork, or materials.

-Standardize:Engage the workforce to systematically perform steps 1, 2, & 3 above daily, to maintain the workplace in perfect condition as a standard process.
+Standardize:Engage the workforce to systematically perform steps 1, 2, and 3 above daily, to maintain the workplace in perfect condition as a standard process.
 Establish schedules and set expectations for adherence.

 Sustain:Make 5S part of your culture, and incorporate it into the corporate philosophy.
-Build organizational commitment so that 5S becomes an organizational “value” or expectation so everyone develops 5S as a habit.
+Build organizational commitment so that 5S becomes one of your organizational values and everyone develops 5S as a habit.
 Integrate the 5S methodology into the performance management system.

-Step #3: The Action Plan
+Step 3: The Action Plan

 You can start implementing 5S by providing training to your staff to understand the system.
-This may be followed-up with one-day sessions with each employee\team to ensure they are on the same page as far as implementation is concerned.
+This may be followed up with one-day sessions with each employee or team to ensure they are on the same page as far as implementation is concerned.

-- Take a picture of the current status of your workplace
+- Take a picture of the current status of your workplace.

 - Take a second picture after the entire day’s work, for review.